How many pieces of identification do I need to bring for my tests?

 Also included in this great course package in the Defensive and Winter Driving Smart courses.

-Not only will these courses teach you to pass your driver's test first time, these will also ensure that you become a safer, smarter driver after getting your driver's license.
+Not only will these courses teach you to pass your driver's test first time, but they will also ensure that you become a safer, smarter driver after getting your driver's license.

 What is the most common traffic sign?